Skip to main content

 Accelerated Microbial Growth

-Under optimized conditions — using only indigenous microbes present in the sample, and common nutrients and chemicals — an iBB System accelerates reproduction of methane-producing microbes, increasing populations in the sample as much as 100 thousand times or more in a few days.
+Under optimized conditions — using only indigenous microbes present in the sample, and common chemicals, nutrients, and micronutrients —iBB Systems accelerate reproduction of methane-producing microbes, increasing populations in the sample as much as 100,000 times or more in a few days.

 Bioaugmentation